Frequently Asked Questions

 What kind of bike do I need?

 All the trips that I run are intended for road bikes, but you do not need a ₤5000 super bike.
 And it doesn't need drop handlebars.
 Or 22 gears.
 Or electronic shifting.
 As long as it is in an excellent roadworthy condition and you have the gears to get up the steepest hill on your chosen route any road bike will suffice.
-28 mm tyres are useful on many UK roads.
+28 mm tyres, or bigger, are useful on many UK roads.